Running a full crawl and audit

 Optionally, use the settings in the Detailed scope configuration section to refine the scan scope.
 This limits the URLs that Burp Scanner can access during the scan.

 If you want to isolate the scan, select Run isolated scan.
-Results from isolated scans do not appear in the Target > Site map or Target > Crawl paths tabs, or on the Dashboard issue activity log.
+Results from isolated scans do not appear in the Target > Site map, Target > Crawl paths, or Dashboard > All issues tabs.
 It can be useful to isolate a scan if you want to test scan configurations without impacting "live" scan results, for example.

 Once you have specified scan details, select the Scan configuration tab.